Ultrasonic welders for plastics

 How ultrasonic welding works

-Ultrasonic welding consists of a process of mechanical vibration at ultrasonic frequency where the contact zone between the sonotrode and the part to be welded undergoes local fusion.
+Ultrasonic welding consists of a process ofย mechanical vibration at ultrasonic frequency where the contact zone between the sonotrode and the part to be welded undergoes a merger at the local level.

-The 50/60Hz mains frequency is transformed and amplified by the ultrasonic generator as an electrical signal and converted by the piezoelectric transducer into movement energy.
+The 50/60Hz mains frequency is transformed and amplified by the ultrasound generator in the form of electrical signal and converted by the piezoelectric transducer into energy of movement.

 This energy supplied by the generator and applied to the acoustic assembly must be sufficient to overcome the inertial moments of the masses to be set in motion and the friction between the parts.